billdawson/tidevtools/README.md

 ### ti_eclipsify3.py

 Does what you expect.
-Run it while you are sitting in the root of a project (where the tiapp.xml is.)
+Run it while you are sitting in the root of a project (where the tiapp.xml is.)  **Lots of prereqs, though.
+No instructions as of yet.**

 ### ti_android_device.py